A-Gracie/LinkedIn-organic-content-strategy-for-B2B-SaaS/README.md

 # LinkedIn-organic-content-strategy-for-B2B-SaaS
-A research on 10 experts wit results
+A research on 10 experts with results